Fri. morning Jan. 2

 hailstones and coals of fire.

-The channels of the sea appeared,
+Then the channels of the sea were seen,

-and the foundations of the world were exposed,
+the foundations of the world were uncovered

 at Your rebuke, O LORD,

-at the blast of the breath of Your nostrils. 𝙍
+at the blast of the breath of Your nostrils.

-He drew me out of deep waters.
+He drew me out of many waters.

-He rescued me from my powerful enemy,
+He delivered me from my strong enemy,

-They confronted me in my day of calamity,
+They confronted me in the day of my calamity,

 but the LORD was my support.

-He brought me out into the open;
+He also brought me forth into a broad place;

-For I have kept the ways of the LORD
+For I have kept the ways of the LORD,

 and have not wickedly departed from my God.